dhoyle/splicedocs-jekyll/pages/SQLReference/SystemViews/SysColumnStatistics.md

 # SYSCOLUMNSTATISTICS System View

 The `SYSCOLUMNSTATISTICS` table view describes the statistics for a specific table column within the current database.
+It belongs to the `SYSVW` schema.

-The following table shows the contents of the `SYSCOLUMNSTATISTICS` system view.
+The following table shows the contents of the `SYSVW.SYSCOLUMNSTATISTICS` system view.

 <table>